 We created posters and flyers with information about traffic rules to teach children road safety on their way to school.
-We presented these materials to all children at the conducting classes, after which they were exposed on the walls of the school.
+We presented these materials to all children, after which they were exposed on the walls of the school.

-More than one third of the victims of accidents on the roads in Romania are pedestrians, according to the European Commission.
+According to the European Commission, more than one third of the victims of accidents on the roads in Romania are pedestrians.
 A worrying figure, says Brussels.
 The European average is 22%.

 "568 pedestrians lost their lives last year in road accidents," police data showed.
-Only 17% of them blame drivers who did not give priority to the passage.
-The rest because they went through unauthorized places or the red light of the traffic light "
+Only 17% of them are caused by drivers who did not give priority to the passage.
+Others occur because crossed at unauthorized places or when the traffic light is red "

 Statistics show that, after pedestrians, cyclists and motorcyclists are the most vulnerable.
-Lack of tracks makes many of the cycling enthusiasts around the crowded streets.
+Lack of tracks makes many of the cycling enthusiasts move along crowded streets.
 Almost half of the accidents are due to non-compliance.
-And drivers who do not care about their presence in traffic are accused of a large number of accidents.
+And drivers who do not care about cyclists presence in traffic are responsible for a large number of accidents.